DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 ### Masked

-Input owners mask locally before submission; every value the compute side ever holds, including attention scores and patterns, is masked — exactly uniform in the OTP lane, computationally indistinguishable from uniform in the island lane, as declared by each piece's grade tag.
+Input owners mask locally before submission; every value the compute side ever holds, including attention scores and patterns, is masked — in the linear bulk of the model, masks are one-time pads (OTP) — the masked values are exactly uniform noise; inside the nonlinear "islands," masked values are computationally indistinguishable from noise; each piece's grade tag declares which.

 Linear layers — the bulk of a transformer — run on additively masked values at near-plaintext cost; nonlinear operations run in confined masked islands.